Death anxiety: Death row phenomenon

 The death row phenomenon is the distress and anxiety seen in inmates awaiting execution, which can cause an increased risk for suicidal tendencies and psychotic delusions.
 A contributing factor to this phenomenon is solitary confinement, lack of social interaction, as well as the psychological impact as a result of their crimes.
 One study collected data on death row suicides from 1978 to 2010 and found the rate of death row suicides to be higher than suicides in the male prison population as well as males in society, regardless of the increase in supervision of death row inmates.

+In a review of international law, there have been arguments made that support the idea of death row being a violation of human rights.
+In the past, executions have occurred hours or days after a sentence to death was received.
+However, in the United States, it can take up to, or more than, 10 years for a prisoner to see their day of execution.
+This time is spent in an area of a prison known as death row, where inmates are typically in their cells for up to 23 hours each day and have limited interaction with others.
+This, combined with the extensive time they wait for their day of execution, might correlate with the symptoms of psychological and physical deterioration increasing among those imprisoned on death row.